linx-software/linx-oauth2-token-service/README.md

 - Create API Keys
 - Link API Keys to access tokens.
-- Intiate the OAuth 2.0 authorization flow.
+- Intiate the OAuth 2.0 authorization flow and generate access tokens.
-- Recieve the authentication code response.
-- Exchange the authorizaion code for access tokens
 - Encrypt and store access tokens.
-- Fetch access token for request authentication.
+- Externally retrieve access token for external request usage.

 The following 3rd-party service providers have already been setup with the Linx Solution: